Building Trust in the Workplace

 A cross-functional organization is one where multiple reporting lines exist.
 This may involve direct line or indirect reporting to one or more individuals.
 At their best, cross-functional structures can be creative and high-performing.
 At their worst, they can be a confusing labyrinth of changing players who lack accountability.
 The skills and behaviors needed to make management a success require a new emphasis on exceptional people skills and methods for influence.

 It can be guaranteed at some point in someone's career, they will be asked to present their ideas in front of people.
-This could be during a team meeting with colleagues, at a networking event, or for higher management.
+This could be speaking during a team meeting with colleagues, delivering an elevator pitch at a networking event, or reporting data for higher management.
 No matter how intimidating speaking in front of others may be, confidently sharing your ideas is key to success.
 This one-day program will help participants prepare and deliver formal, informal, virtual, and in-person presentations.
 They will learn best practices to present with impact and how to control any anxious or nervous feelings they experience.

 Audience